Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Your dog's esophagus lives pretty much in the shadow most of the time until it gives some sign of trouble.
 At that point, we become aware of its presence and the way it affects the dog when a foreign body interferes with its proper functioning.

 The esophagus is a muscular tube that connects the dog's mouth with the stomach.
-Its name derives from the Greek word "oesophagus" meaning "entrance for eating."
-Food will be chewed up in the mouth, then will be swallowed through the pharynx, (where the epiglottis will fold down to prevent entrance into the trachea) and then the bolus will go down the esophagus passing near the heart through the diaphragm muscle and right up into the stomach.
+Its name derives from the Greek word "oesophagus," meaning "entrance for eating."
+Food will be chewed up in the mouth, then it will be swallowed through the pharynx (where the epiglottis will fold down to prevent entrance into the trachea), and then the bolus will go down the esophagus, passing near the heart through the diaphragm muscle and right up into the stomach.

-Normally, the esophagus expands quite a lot to allow the food to pass through, but when a foreign object is swallowed, it may get lodged in the esophagus whether because of size or having sharp points.
+Normally, the esophagus expands quite a lot to allow the food to pass through, but when a foreign object is swallowed, it may get lodged in the esophagus (whether because of its size or because it has sharp points).
 The majority of obstructions occur lower in the neck area at the thoracic inlet, but they can also occur by the pharynx, base of the heart or by the level of the diaphragm.

 Signs and Treatment of Esophageal Blockage in Dogs

 When a dog's esophagus is blocked, most dog owners will become aware of the problem as the symptoms are quite noticeable.
-Yet, treatment may be delayed because owners may not understand what exactly has happened especially if they haven't witnessed the dog swallowing any foreign object.
+Yet, treatment may be delayed because owners may not understand what exactly has happened, especially if they haven't witnessed the dog swallowing any foreign object.
 Consider that semi-solid food and water may be still able to pass past the blockage if it is partial.